 From the £10 million revamp of Centenary Square to the £450 million canalside regeneration scheme, Birmingham is experiencing lots of inward investment to its public spaces.
 Alongside HS2 making it easier to travel across the UK, Birmingham is the place to start considering property investment.

-The Jewellery Quarter in Birmingham is one area which has experienced high levels of investment and regeneration.
-Consequently, property prices in the past five years have increased by almost 25% (24.71%) according to Zoopla.
-Although prices have risen rapidly in the Jewellery Quarter they are now starting to taper off.
-In the last 12 months property prices in the area only rose by around 3%.
+Buy to let properties in birmingham's Jewellery Quarter have experienced high levels of demand and price growth as a result of the Jewellery Quarter regeneration.
+Consequently, prices of apartments for sale in the Jewellery Quarter have increased by almost 25% (24.71%) in the past five years according to Zoopla.
+Although Jewellery Quarter property prices have risen rapidly in they are now starting to taper off.
+In the last 12 months property prices in the area still rose by around 3%.
 Now average house prices in the B1 area stand at £209,747.

 There are areas where growth has been slower but steadier, and the overall average is lower, indicating that they have not yet reached their full potential with regards to house price growth.
 In the B12 post code for example, the current average house price value is £160,238.
 It’s also a central area, less than fifteen minutes’ walk from the city centre compared to the Jewellery Quarter which is around a 20-minute walk from the city centre.
 As part of the Big City Plan, Birmingham’s Eastside and Southside are undergoing a huge amount of regeneration.
 The B12 post code covers part of Digbeth in Birmingham’s Eastside.
 Consequently, the regeneration and improvement work focused in the area will allow for a lift in property prices.
 If you are excited about the capital growth prospects in Birmingham, please register your interest.
 We would be delighted to assist you!

 Speak with an experienced consultant who will help identify suitable properties that will capture the exciting fundamental mentioned here.